Benefits and Perks

 To schedule an appointment to complete these steps, call the Human Resources office at 207-725-3837.

 If your new position at Bowdoin is eligible for benefits, you must submit a benefit enrollment through your Workday account within 30 days of your benefits eligible hire date.
-The enrolment will be availabe in your Workday inbox on your 1st day of work as a benefits eligble employee.
+The enrollment will be available in your Workday inbox on your 1st day of work as a benefits eligible employee.
 You have 30 days to enroll.
 Even if you intend to decline all coverage through the College (medical, dental and vision) you must submit the enrollment indicating your intention to waive coverage and indicate beneficiary information for the basic life insurance provided by the College at no cost.
 If you have questions about the benefit options or need assistance in enrolling through Workday, please contact Mary Cote, Benefits Coordinator at (207) 725-3033 or firstname.lastname@example.org.

 New Employee Orientation and New Faculty Orientation

 Orientation sessions for new employees are held at least once a month and new faculty orientations are scheduled at the beginning of each semester.
 Human Resources staff introduce you to important safety, security, and facility information as well as many campus policies and procedures and the Employee Handbook.
 You will receive an invitation to attend orientation.
 Attendance is mandatory, but if you have a scheduling conflict, you can attend a later orientation.
 As part of your orientation to the campus, we also encourage you to attend one of the Admissions walking tours of the campus offered several times daily.